bctorreira/ansible-tfg/README.md

 - `--private-key keys/root`: use the `root` private key under `./keys` to authenticate.
 - `initial_config.yml`: the playbook to run.

-The hosts will begin to listen for SSH connections at port 22222, and will prohibit `root` logins.
+This playbook will change the default SSH configuration, switching the default port to a different one (22222) and prohibiting root login, for instance.
+It will also create the ansible user with sudo privileges, and set up a trust relationship for said user.

-### Host configuration
+### General configuration

 To configure all hosts at once, simply execute the following command:
 ```